Settlements

 -

-Project: Select from the list the project to which the subcontracting agreement pertains.
+Project: Select from the list the project to which the subcontractor agreement is to apply.

 -